MrYukonC/ExchangeNET/README.md

 # ExchangeNET

-A simple .NET Core 2.0.0 library for programmatically accessing the various crypto exchanges.
+A simple C# .NET Core 2.0.0 library for programmatically accessing the various crypto exchanges.

 Currently only Bittrex is supported.